-- The source/destination IP address and port - Application name - Application group name - One or more application service option characteristic and value pairs - Direction of traffic (subscriber to network, network to subscriber, or both, or spoke SDP) - DSCP name - AA subscriber (ESM subscriber, SAP or spoke SDP) - ip-protocol-num field in AQP matches allows more precise control of match criteria, e.g. to specify port or IP address matches specifically for either TCP or for UDP. - charging-group allows policy control or enhancement to be applied to the set of traffic represented by a charging group.
+- The source/destination IP address and port, or IP-prefix list - Application name - Application group name - Charging group name - One or more application service option characteristic and value pairs - Direction of traffic (subscriber to network, network to subscriber, or both, or spoke SDP) - DSCP name - AA subscriber (ESM, DSM, or transit subscriber, SAP or spoke SDP) - ip-protocol-num field, which when used in AQP matches allows more precise control of match criteria, e.g. to specify port or IP address matches specifically for either TCP or for UDP.